briandenicola/private-kubernetes-cluster-setup/README.md

 ## Azure Resources Created
 * Private AKS Cluster with Azure AD Pod Identity and KeyVault CSI Driver extensions
-* Jumpbox VM
-* KeyVault
-* Private Zones for AKS and Keyvault
+* KeyVault with Private Link

+## Ressourced Deploy Inside Cluster
+* Istio
+    * Ingress Gateway with TLS certificate from Key Vault
+* Dapr
+* Kured
+* Demo Applications
+    * A Todo application with Azure AD B2C integration
+    * A Chat application with Azure Cognitive Services
+    * eShopOnDapr

 ## Required Existing Azure Resources
+_[This](https://github.com/briandenicola/kubernetes-cluster-setup/blob/master/infrastructure/prereqs/azuredeploy.template.json) can help setup some of the pre-reqs._
 * Virtual Network with subnets
     * kubernetes
     * private-endpoint
-    * servers
-    * AzureBastionSubnet
+* Azure Private Zone DNS attached the virtual network
 * Azure Container Repostiory
 * Azure Blob Storage - Terraform state storage
-* Azure Bastion - to access jumpbox VM
 * Azure Firewall with proper [network and application rules](https://docs.microsoft.com/en-us/azure/aks/limit-egress-traffic)
    *  Follow [this](https://github.com/briandenicola/cqrs/blob/master/Infrastructure/terraform/regional-firewall-rules.tf) example of using AKS with Azure Firewall using Terraforms
 * A Route Table with a route 0.0.0.0/0 to the Azure Firewall internal IP Address

+## Other Required Resources
+* A domain with Private DNS Zone
+* A TLS certificate

 # GitHub Actions
 ## Prerequisites
+* One time run - ./scripts/aks-preview-features.sh to register subscription features
 * A task runner deployed in the virtual network where the AKS cluster will be deployed.
-* The task runnre VM need to have a User Managed Identity assigned
+* The task runner VM need to have a User Managed Identity assigned
-* Update infrastructure/uat.tfvars with correct values
+* Update infrastructure/istio.tfvars with correct values
 * Create the follow Secrets in GitHub:

     | Secret Name | Secret Name |